The William Fletcher tertiary grants for talented young artists

 - Financial or other hardship – answer the relevant parts of the Application Form

-Send the completed application form and transcript photocopies by 30 April 2013:
+Send the completed application form and transcript photocopies by Friday 14 April 2017 by email to:

 - Talent in your nominated discipline, as evidenced by your PowerPoint document and by studio work assessed on-campus